Uncle Kevin Buzzacott

 My homeland and my people continues to suffer under the Indonesian brutal and illegal occupation for over 50 years.
 The indigenous Papuans have been a colonial subject of Indonesia with deprivation, rape, torture, murder and suppression of innocent lives everyday.

-In 2013, as part of the land and sea ahoy with freedom flotilla crew, our journey from Lake Eyre to West Papua, demonstrated our sovereign rights and right to self-determination as indigenous people from both the government of Australia and Indonesia.
+In 2013, as part of the land convoy with freedom flotilla crew, our journey from Lake Eyre to West Papua, demonstrated our sovereign rights and right to self-determination as indigenous people from both the government of Australia and Indonesia.

 The freedom flotilla highlighted the voices of Papuans refugees who fled across to PNG in the 1970s, 80s and continues whenever there is Indonesia’s military crackdown on peaceful activists.
 Let alone in 2013, at least 13 Papuans student activists seek protection in PNG.
 For many Papuan refugees in various parts along the arbitrary border, PNG is a safe haven.
 Manus Island in particular is one of the first refugee settlement site that Australia use in detaining two young promising Papuan leaders in 1969, the late Clemens Runaweri and Willem Zongonau, who were tipped-off to PNG officials to abort both a plan to board a plane to New York in notifying the UN about the fraud process of the so called ‘musyawarah’, a hand selected illegal process of forcing Papuans to be part of Indonesia.

 Today, I am more than ready to sail for justice as an act of solidarity for my people and those who seek political asylum in Australia and are now detained on Manus Island and Nauru.

 Free the Refugees, Free West Papua, Papua Merdeka